Diocesan College

-Bishops Diocesan College (commonly known as Bishops) is a private, English medium, boarding and day high school for boys situated in the suburb of Rondebosch in Cape Town in the Western Cape province of South Africa.
+The Diocesan College (commonly known as Bishops) is a private, English medium, boarding and day high school for boys situated in the suburb of Rondebosch in Cape Town in the Western Cape province of South Africa.
 The school was established on 2 October 1849 by the Anglican Bishop of Cape Town.

 History

 The college was founded by Robert Gray, the first Anglican bishop of Cape Town.
 Robert Gray along with his wife Sophy Gray, founded a number of other schools including the sister school, St. Cyprian's School, Cape Town.

 The school's scholarship system was proposed by Lewis Michell, a South African banker, who wanted to represent the British culture in the country and create Anglican church schools based on the English public school system.
 The school's staff were British and came from an Oxbridge background.
 In 1901, in ill health, Cecil Rhodes was persuaded to establish a scholarship system at the school, where successful graduates could progress to Oxford or Cambridge.

 More than 800 old boys from the Diocesan College served in battle during World War I, with 112 killed in action.
 The school has a roll of honour commemorating those who took service.